workingwebsites/SimioAPI/README.md

 # TestSimioFactory1: SimioProjectFactory instance not working

+This repositiory has all the files for doing a simple command -- setting the SetExtensionsPath.

-## ISSUE: When the code is compiled it throws the following error: ##
+** However, it throws the following error: **

 ```
 System.TypeInitializationException